martinlynge/bit-docs/content/tutorial/react-tutorial.md

 Changes are not updated on your browser, yet.

-**Build your "dist" files to reflect the changes in your source code**
+#### Build your "dist" files to reflect the changes in your source code

-When modifying an imported component with a build environment, changes you make are not immedietly updated, since Bit links your code to the component's `dist` directory and **not** to the source code.
+When modifying an imported component with a build environment, changes you make are not immediately updated, since Bit links your code to the component's `dist` directory and **not** to the source code.
 To update the component's `dist` rebuild the component using the [bit build](/docs/cli-build.html) command:

 ```bash
 $ bit build